DavesCodeMusings/CloudPi/docs/provision-storage.md

 >The example above shows three partitions on my 160G drive.
 My plan is to use the first, 10G partition for `/opt/docker` to store configuration files and other persistent data for Docker containers using [bind mounts](https://docs.docker.com/storage/bind-mounts/).
 The second, 20G partition is where I plan to mount the `/var/lib/docker` filesystem.
 This is the area where Docker stores container images, running containers, and volumes.
 The third partition, with the rest of the space, will get mounted on /srv.
 This is where I will create sub-directories to store miscellaneous documents, media files, and everything else I want to make available over my home network.

-As it is now, the partition table has not been written to the disk yet.
-You can still quit fdisk without losing data.
+As it is now, the partition table is in memory only and has not been written to the disk.
+You can still quit fdisk without losing your original partition scheme.
 Before making the changes permanent, give the partition table one final check using the `p` command to print it.
 Below is what my three partition scheme looks like.
 Yours will look different depending on the disk size and how you chose to divide the space.

 ```
 Command (m for help): p